johannilsson/sthlmtraveling/README.markdown

 ### Exceptions

+* Transport icons is copyright Storstockholms Lokaltrafik and used with their permission.
+* Icons by Olof Brickarp is copyright Olof Brickarp
 * Icons by Fredrik Broman is licensed under [CC Attribution 3.0](http://creativecommons.org/licenses/by/3.0/)
 * SectionedAdapter released under [GNU General Public License](http://www.gnu.org/licenses/gpl.html)
 * LabelMarker released under [GNU General Public License](http://www.gnu.org/licenses/gpl.html) Originally from Johan Walles [SL app](https://launchpad.net/sl),
-* App icon by Olof Brickarp is copyright Olof Brickarp

 Changelog
 ---------
+* 2.0.0
+    * Complete rewrite of the journey planner, new backend etc
+    * Various icons has been replaced creds to Olof Brickarp
+    * Changed to use SL standard icons for transports (with their permission)
+    * Switched to use the light theme
+* 1.8.1
+    * Reverted version of 1.8.0, just upped version to be able to release it
 * 1.8.0
     * Reworked detailed view
     * Added buy sms-ticket from the detailed view